Salford City F.C.

-Salford City Football Club is a professional football club in Salford, Greater Manchester, England.
-The club competes in League Two, the fourth level of the English football league system.
+Salford City Football Club is a professional association football club based in Salford, Greater Manchester, England.
+The club competes in EFL League Two, the fourth tier of the English football league system.

-The club was founded as Salford Central in 1940, and played minor local league football until winning a place in the Manchester League in 1963.
-Salford were winners of the Lancashire Amateur Cup in 1971, 1973, and 1975 and the Manchester Premier Cup in 1978 and 1979.
-The club joined the Cheshire County League in 1980, which amalgamated into the North West Counties Football League (NWCFL) two years later.
-They changed their name again in 1989, to Salford City, and secured promotion into the Northern Premier League (NPL) in 2008.
-The club survived in the league on the final day of the following season, an achievement known in club folklore as The Great Escape.
+Founded as Salford Central in 1940, the club initially competed in local amateur football leagues before being admitted to the Manchester League in 1963.
+During the 1970s, the club achieved success in regional competitions, winning the Lancashire Amateur Cup in 1971, 1973, and 1975, and the Manchester Premier Cup in 1978 and 1979.
+In 1980, Salford joined the Cheshire County League, which merged with the North West Counties Football League (NWCFL) in 1982.
+The club adopted the name Salford City in 1989 and gained promotion to the Northern Premier League (NPL) in 2008.
+In the club's first season at that level, it avoided relegation by securing its league status on the final day of the season.

-In 2014, Salford were taken over by former Manchester United players Nicky Butt, Ryan Giggs, Gary Neville, Phil Neville, and Paul Scholes, with Singaporean businessman Peter Lim owning the rest; David Beckham purchased a 10% share from Lim in 2019.
-In August 2024 Gary Neville acquired Lim's stake in the club, and on 8 May 2025 the Club announced it had been acquired by an ownership group led by David Beckham and Gary Neville, including US-based businessman Declan Kelly and Lord Mervyn Davies.
+In 2014, the club was acquired by former Manchester United players Nicky Butt, Ryan Giggs, Gary Neville, Phil Neville, and Paul Scholes, alongside Singaporean businessman Peter Lim.
+David Beckham subsequently acquired a 10% stake in the club from Lim in 2019.
+In August 2024, Neville purchased Lim's remaining shareholding.
+On 8 May 2025, the club announced that it had been acquired by a new ownership group led by Beckham and Neville, which also included US businessman Declan Kelly and Mervyn Davies, Baron Davies of Abersoch.

-Salford play their home games at Moor Lane, which underwent a major transformation between 2016 and 2017, and is currently known as the "Peninsula Stadium" for sponsorship purposes.
-The club have primarily worn tangerine shirts and black shorts throughout their recorded history, before switching to red shirts and white shorts following the takeover.
-The club's nickname, The Ammies, stems from their name from the early 1960s to the early 1970s, Salford Amateurs.
-The club's anthem is The Pogues cover of "Dirty Old Town", a song written by Salford local Ewan MacColl.
+Salford City play their home matches at Moor Lane, a stadium that underwent extensive redevelopment between 2016 and 2017.
+The ground is currently known as the AIG Stadium under a sponsorship agreement.
+Throughout much of the club's history, the team has worn tangerine shirts and black shorts, although the club played in red shirts and white shorts from 2014 until 2026.
+The club's nickname, "The Ammies", derives from its former name, Salford Amateurs, which was used from the early 1960s until the early 1970s.
+The club's anthem is "Dirty Old Town", written by Salford-born songwriter Ewan MacColl and popularised by The Pogues.